Mirror Neutron Stars: Mirror Neutron Star Equation of State

-{\bf \emph{Mirror Neutron Star Equation of State} -- } Let us begin by outlining a reasonable model for the equation of state (EoS) of SM neutron stars, which we can then rescale to construct a mirror neutron star EoS.
-Neutron stars probe different degrees of freedom depending on their radius, or equivalently their baryon density $n_B$.
-The uncertainty increases at the core of a neutron star, where $n_B\gtrsim 2n_B^{sat}$, with $n_B^{sat} \approx 3 \times 10^{14} g/cm^3$ being the nucleon saturation density \cite{Baym:2017whm}.
+We first build a reasonable model for the equation of state (EoS) of SM neutron stars, which can be rescaled to construct a mirror neutron star EoS.
+Neutron stars probe different degrees of freedom across their radius, or equivalently their baryon density $n_B$.
+The uncertainty is largest at the core of a neutron star, where $n_B\gtrsim 2n_B^{sat}$, with $n_B^{sat} \approx 3 \times 10^{14} g/cm^3$ being the nucleon saturation density \cite{Baym:2017whm}.
 Starting from their crust and ending at their core, their degrees of freedom are thought to be: atoms, then nuclei (with increasing mass), nuclei and free nucleons (after the neutron drip line), nucleonic pasta, interacting nucleons (above $n_B^{sat}$), then possibly hyperons, and possibly quarks (though we do not consider these hypothetical phases here).

-Due to the sign problem \cite{Troyer:2004ge}, it is not possible to directly calculate the EoS of a neutron star from QCD.
+Due to the sign problem \cite{Troyer:2004ge}, one cannot directly calculate the EoS of a neutron star from QCD.
 Effective models are used instead.
 Nuclear physicists rely on a rich trove of data from nuclear experiments, the masses of known nuclei, measurements of nucleonic interactions, Lattice QCD calculations of resonances and interactions, and chiral effective theory to define reasonable EoSs up to $ n_B^{sat}$ \cite{Tews:2018iwm}.
 A well-established model used here is the Baym-Pethick-Sutherland crust~\cite{Baym:1971pw}, which uses free nuclei and electrons.
-The construction of the crust relies on determining the relevant nucleus that will be modeled in the EoS at a point in $n_B$.
-At a given $n_B$, one finds the nucleus that minimizes the energy, modeling nuclei from either known experimental measurements~\cite{reference.wolfram_2020_isotopedata} or extrapolating from the semi-empirical mass formula \cite{Weizscker:1935zz}.
+Given $n_B$, one finds the nucleus that minimizes the energy, modeling nuclei from either known experimental measurements~\cite{reference.wolfram_2020_isotopedata} or extrapolating from the semi-empirical mass formula \cite{Weizscker:1935zz}.
 The EoS is then constructed from well-known thermodynamic relations.

 We model the core using a mean-field approach that incorporates electrons, muons, neutrons, and protons in the zero-temperature approximation valid for $T \ll \Lambda_{QCD}$.
 Interactions are mediated via the mesons $\sigma$, $\omega^\mu$, $\vec{\rho}^{\mu}$, which may be attractive, repulsive, or self-interactions among mesons.
 We ensure local charge neutrality and chemical equilibrium under weak interactions.
 The model contains 12 parameters, fixed by experimental data when possible, determined from well-known scaling relationships, or constrained by nuclear experimental or astrophysical neutron star data~\cite{Chen:2014sca,Baym:2017whm,Dexheimer:2018dhb}.